tujoworker/prettier-plugin-rational-order/README.md

 ## What is rational styling order?

-It will sort your styles in these groups, including whitespaces:
+It will sort your styles in these groups:

 1. Positioning
 2. Box Model